novoda/react-native-workshop/slides.md

 1. `data`, which represents the data we want to render.
 2. `renderItem`, which is expected to be a function.
 It receives an object containing 2 keys: `item` and `index`, representing the current item in the list and its index, and must return a tree of elements.

-We could reuse the same function we used with `todos.map()` earlier, as long as we change how we access the todos (the parameters are inside an object, you can destructure to access them directly).
+We could reuse the same function we used with `todos.map()` earlier, as long as we change how we access the TODOs (the parameters are inside an object, you can destructure to access them directly).

-Extract a `TodoList` element, that accepts a property `todos`, a list of todos, and uses `FlatList` to render `TodoItem`s.
+Extract a `TodoList` element, that accepts a property `todos`, a list of TODOs, and uses `FlatList` to render `TodoItem`s.

 ---
 # Lists - Keys

 You should now have another warning: `FlatList` needs to figure out the object key somehow.
 There are 2 ways of solving this.

-1. Add a unique `key` field to each one of our todos (the data).
+1. Add a unique `key` field to each one of our TODOs (the data).

 ```javascript
 const todos = [{